Sanath Wimalasiri

 Sanath Wimalasiri (සනත් විමලසිරි, born 8 April 1974) is a Sri Lankan academic and actor in cinema, theatre and television.
 Recognised for his versatility from drama to comedy, he is also a classically trained Kandyan dancer, singer, television host, teacher, lecturer, counsellor, teacher trainer, and a specialist in human skills development.

 Early life and education

 Wimalasiri was born on 8 April 1974 in Matale, the son of Johnny Wimalasiri and Prema Thalgahagoda, both retired aesthetic-studies instructors.
 He was born into the prominent Thalgahagoda family of Matale, a lineage of classically trained Kandyan dancers.
-His brother, Mahinda, is a senior lecturer at the University of the Visual and Performing Arts and is also active in drama and theatre.
+His brother, Mahinda, is a Professor at the University of the Visual and Performing Arts and is also active in drama and theatre.

 Wimalasiri received his schooling from Weuda Central College, Kurunegala.
 D.M.
 Gunarathna Maha Vidyalaya, Matale, St. Thomas' College, Matale, and Kingswood College, Kandy.
 He earned a Bachelor of Fine Arts (BFA) from the University of the Visual and Performing Arts and a Postgraduate Diploma in Education (Drama and Theatre) from the University of Colombo.
 He later completed a PhD in psychology at the University of Colombo’s Faculty of Education under the supervision of Chair Professor Manjula Vithanapathirana.